rse/vdon-call/README.md

 - **URL Trampoline**

-  This is the URL trampoline which is deployed to a publically reachable URL like `https://caller.studio`, and which can be used by the production crew to easily generate the required "short" URLs based on unique organisation name and a room name (unique per organisation).
+  This is the URL trampoline which is deployed to a publicly reachable URL like `https://caller.studio`, and which can be used by the production crew to easily generate the required "short" URLs based on unique organisation name and a room name (unique per organisation).
 Its